projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 ## 2: Replace one or multiple arguments

-To replace the value, the input will be in the form of key=oldvalue=newvalue, or when there is only one single key value pair, you can replace it by key=newvalue.
-Note, to avoid duplication, we skip modifying grub.cfg here.
+To replace the value, the input is in the form of key=oldvalue=newvalue, or when there is only one single key value pair, you can replace it by key=newvalue.
+Note, to avoid duplication, we skip showing the modified grub.cfg here.

 ```
 [root@localhost ~]# rpm-ostree ex kargs --replace no_timer_check=""=test_val --replace net.ifnames=0=new_val